Masten mission 1

 Fly me to the moon

-Join us on Masten Mission 1: The first of many Masten missions to the Moon, touching down at the lunar south pole in 2023.
-With NASA already on board as the anchor customer for this mission, our XL-1 lunar lander has hundreds of kilograms of available payload space for commercial customers.
-Here’s how we’ll get you there:
+Join us on Masten Mission 1: The first of many Masten missions to the Moon and beyond!
+We’re touching down at the lunar south pole in 2023.
+With NASA already on board as the anchor customer, our lunar lander still has payload space available for commercial companies, government entities, universities, and nonprofits.

-Our XL-1 lunar lander is directly evolved from the Xombie and Xoie landers which won the NASA Centennial Northrop Grumman Lunar Lander X-Prize Challenge in 2009.
-With more than 600 vertical take off, vertical landing (VTVL) rocket flights and years of working closely with NASA under the Lunar CATALYST program we have laid the groundwork for mission success.
-The 2023 mission is part of the NASA CLPS program, which we were selected for in 2018.
+Our lunar lander, Xelene (configuration XL-1), is directly evolved from our Xombie and Xoie landers that won NASA’s Centennial Lunar Lander X-Prize Challenge in 2009.
+With more than 600 successful rocket-powered landings and years of working closely with NASA under the Lunar CATALYST program, we’ve laid the groundwork for mission success.

-We provide our customers with end-to-end commercial payload services between the Earth and the lunar surface.
+We provide our customers with end-to-end payload services between the Earth and the lunar surface.
 This includes operations associated with the launch vehicle, launch site, spacecraft, lander mission design and analysis, ground systems, payload integration, planning and support, and post-landing payload operations.
 Join us on Masten Mission 1 or future missions to come!